-- Ethernet LAN/WAN port - Mobile WAN cellular interface
+- Ethernet LAN port - Mobile WAN cellular interface

 The device supports cellular connectivity (2G, 3G, LTE) allowing the use of wireless applications.
-The Mobile WAN interface is used for connecting the device to the cellular network.
+The WAN interface is used for connecting the device to public Internet or private APN.
 The Ethernet LAN is used for connecting other Ethernet devices to the device's local network.